-As a harpsichordist and organist, Victoria participated in the American Bach Soloists Academy for their 2018 and 2019 seasons.
-Works that she performed at the ABS Academy include Handel's "Semele" and "Terpsicore", Bach's "Trauerode", and arias from various Bach cantatas.
-She is currently the organist for St. Lawrence Church in Brookline, MA.
+Victoria regularly appears with the Lowell Chamber Orchestra as a harpsichordist, and is currently the organist at St. Lawrence Church in Brookline, MA, where she received coaching on pipe organ technique and registration from veteran organist Lois Regestein prior to taking on the position full-time.
 Victoria holds a Bachelor of Fine Arts degree in piano performance from Carnegie Mellon University, where she studied with Sergey Schepkin and Ralph Zitterbart.
-Victoria received her Master of Music degree at the University of Massachusetts Amherst, with Gilles Vonsattel as her primary instructor.
+She received her Master of Music degree at the University of Massachusetts Amherst, with Gilles Vonsattel as her primary instructor.

 In addition to performing, Victoria has a thriving teaching career.
-She has served on the board of the New England Piano Teachers’ Association (NEPTA) and was the chair of NEPTA’s Mildred Freiberg Competition for middle school aged pianists for the 2015 and 2016 seasons.
+She served on the board of the New England Piano Teachers’ Association (NEPTA) from 2014-2017 and was the chair of NEPTA’s Mildred Freiberg Competition for middle school aged pianists for the 2015 and 2016 seasons.
 Victoria has also adjudicated competitions and festivals, including the Rhode Island Music Education Association Solo and Ensemble Festival and the Keiser Student Music Competition at St. Paul’s School.
-Her piano students have performed on NEPTA’s recital series and have earned high marks in the Royal Conservatory Music Development Program examinations.
-Victoria currently teaches at South Shore Conservatory, and has previously served on the faculties of Kingsley Montessori School, Newton Music Academy, and the Performing Arts Center of Metrowest.
-As of 2020, she is also the director of Early Music Week at the World Fellowship Center in Conway, NH, where she will teach harpsichord and coach chamber music.
+Her piano students have performed on NEPTA’s recital series and have consistently earned high marks on the Royal Conservatory Music Development Program examinations.
+Victoria currently teaches privately in the Boston area and through Cambridge Music Consortium, and has previously served on the faculties of South Shore Conservatory, Newton Music Academy, and Kingsley Montessori School.
+She is also staff harpsichordist at the Longy School of Music of Bard College, and the artistic director of Early Music Week at the World Fellowship Center in Albany, NH.